singlewire/icm-ruby-client/README.md

-# InformaCast Mobile REST Python Client
+# InformaCast Mobile REST Ruby Client

 A simple, easy to use REST client based on [rest-client](https://github.com/rest-client/rest-client)